NeptuneMagicSauce/CatPi/README.md

 # TODO

-- labels Delay and Remaining: bigger? but where!

 - signal of weight is noisy
   it easily goes over threshold because of spikes average, median: research a bit